QbitOne/wp-plugin-quantum-maintenance/README.txt

 == Changelog ==

 = 1.1.0 =
-* a quaintenance.php file in current theme root directory can be used as template file in maintenace mode
+* a quaintenance.php file in current theme root directory can be used as template file in maintenance mode

 = 1.0.2 =
 * fixes the plugin update checker